What is Talcum Powder and Its Uses and Issues?

 Talcum Powder Lawsuits

 Since February 2016, Beasley Allen attorneys have partnered with other law firms across the country to try numerous cases of women alleging Johnson & Johnson’s talc caused their ovarian cancer.
-Many of those talcum powder lawsuits have been tried and resulted in awards totaling $724 million.
+Many of those talc powder lawsuits have been tried and resulted in awards totaling $724 million.

-Talcum Powder Attorney
+Talcum Powder Lawyers

 If you or a loved one has developed ovarian cancer after using talcum powder on the genitals for feminine hygiene, you may be entitled to compensation for medical expenses, loss of wages, and pain and suffering.